 Keegan Gibbs was watching the Woolsey Fire blaze through Malibu on CBS2 News when he saw his family home had burned to the ground.
 It was one of 1,500 structures destroyed by the wildfire three years ago.
 In the video footage, a reporter walked through thick clouds of smoke, and in the background was Gibbs' family home.
 It was a total loss, just a few pieces of wood still burning.
-Three people died as they fled the largest in LA County history.
+Three people died as they fled the most destructive fire in LA County history.
 But Gibbs didn’t let his personal loss stop him from coming to the aid of his community.

 “I think that was the moment that everything switched for me,” Gibbs says.
 “You feel really helpless at that moment because, you know, ‘What could I have done differently?
 Why did this happen?’
 So when that happened, I really was like, ‘Okay, what next?’”